umm-mrrc/minir/README.md

 # minir
-This is the repository for all of the MINIR project's source code
+This is the repository for all of the MINIR project's Windows source code